senvidit4-alt/Trace-Oceans/TEAM_CONTRIBUTION.md

 > TESTED THE MODEL ARCHITECTURE TO DUMMY DATA , TO ENSURE IT RUN CORRECTLY WITHOU ANY ERROR
 > FINILAIED THE INPUT

+Questions to note -
+1. What are the limitations ?
+2. What is the feasibility ?
+3.  [ add more ]